 First of all, we remark that the usual definition includes the following technical condition.
 Consider the manifold $E \times_s G := s^* E = \{ (e,g) \in E \times G \; \vert \; q(e) = s(g) \}$ and the map

 The technical condition is that $p^R$ is required to be a surjective submersion.
-However, Li-Bland and Severa showed in Appendix A of \cite{lib-sev} that this condition follows from the rest of the definition.
-Specifically, if $\Gamma$ is a commutative diagram of vector bundles and Lie algebroids like $\eqref{diag:vbg}$ and Condition 1 in Definition \ref{dfn:vbg} is satisfied, then the map $p^R$ is automatically a surjective submersion.
+However, Li-Bland and \v{S}evera showed in \cite[Appendix A]{lib-sev} that this condition is unnecessary.
+Specifically, if $\Gamma$ is a commutative diagram like $\eqref{diag:vbg}$ and Condition 1 in Definition \ref{dfn:vbg} is satisfied, then the map $p^R$ is automatically a surjective submersion.